The Good Lie: Plot

-During the Second Sudanese Civil War, siblings Mamere, Paul, Jeremiah, Theo, Daniel, and Abital escape after their families and village are massacred.
-After numerous days of walking in the wilderness, they join a group of refugees but have to leave after they are caught by enemy soldiers and many people are killed.
-After sleeping in the grassland, Mamere wakes up and spots two enemy soldiers approaching them.
-Theo hides the rest of the siblings in the grass and lies to the soldiers that he is alone.
+During the Second Sudanese Civil War, siblings Mamere, Paul, Jeremiah, Theo, Daniel, and Abital escape after their family is killed and village destroyed.
+After three months of walking in the wilderness, they join a group of refugees but have to leave after they are caught by enemy soldiers and many people are killed.
+After sleeping in the grassland, Mamere spots two enemy soldiers approaching them.
+Theo hides the siblings in the grass and says he is alone.
 He is taken in custody with the soldiers.
-The group eventually arrives at a Sudanese refugee camp in Nairobi, Kenya, where Daniel succumbs to disease and dies.
-Thirteen years later, among the thousands in the camp, the siblings win for relocation to the United States.
+The group eventually arrives at Kakuma Refugee Camp in Kenya, where Daniel succumbs and dies.
+Thirteen years later, among the thousands in the camp, the siblings are accepted for relocation to the United States.

-On arrival in New York City, Abital is unexpectedly told that she is to leave for Boston, where a family awaits.
-As their sister tearfully leaves, Jeremiah, Mamere and Paul board the flight to Kansas City, where they meet Carrie Davis, a brash employment counselor, who helps them find jobs, and Pamela, who provides them their house and support.
-Jeremiah works at a grocery store and teaches Sunday school at a local church, but later quits the job because he was caught giving old food to a homeless person rather than throwing it away.
+On arrival in New York City, Abital is unexpectedly told that she is to leave for Boston where a family awaits.
+As their sister tearfully leaves, Jeremiah, Mamere, and Paul board the flight to Kansas City and meet a brash employment counselor who helps them find jobs, and Pamela, who provides them with their house and support.
+Jeremiah works at a grocery store and teaches Sunday school at a local church, but later quits because he was caught giving old food to a homeless person rather than throwing it away.
 Paul works at a factory and makes friends with his co-workers, where he is exposed to drugs.
-Mamere takes two jobs as a store clerk and a security guard to pay for schooling, as he aspires to become a medical doctor.
-Mamere eventually convinces Carrie to help them bring back Abital; on Christmas Eve, Carrie arrives at their home with Abital and the Lost Boys of Sudan celebrate their birthday on January 1, as they had never known the date when they were born.
+Mamere takes two jobs at a store and as a security guard to pay for his aspiration to become a medical doctor.
+Mamere eventually convinces them they had never known the date when they were born.

 Abital receives an anonymous letter stating that someone entered the refugee camp in Kenya searching for the group.
 Thinking it is Theo, Mamere travels to Nairobi and searches the refugee camp after they tell him that Theo is not registered.
-After meeting James, an old friend, he is reunited with Theo the next day.
-Mamere tries to get immigration papers to multiple embassies and fails, but tells Theo that the "task" was done.
-At the airport, Mamere reveals to Theo that he could not get him a passport and instead gives Theo his own passport - a deception that is the 'good lie'.
-After a tearful farewell, Theo leaves and is embraced by his family upon arrival in the United States; Mamere remains in Kenya and works at the camp hospital.
+After meeting James, an old friend, he asks him to find his brother.
+James is able to find Theo and reunites him with Mamere, and the two travel to the airport to go to the US.
+In the airport, Mamere reveals to Theo that he cannot get him a passport and instead gives Theo his own passport - a deception that is the 'good lie'.
+After a tearful farewell, Theo leaves and is embraced by his siblings upon arrival in the United States; Mamere remains in Kenya and works at the camp hospital.